patrogue/GoalTracker/NOTES.md

 Independent on EFCore

 # Todo
+NEED TO HAVE
+Model database
+Implement database
+Create interfaces and repositories to get data from database Add custom exceptions in repositories.
-Setup test projects for unittest, integrationtest, uitests and end-to-end tests Remove Warnings in repository
+Setup test projects for unittest, integrationtest, uitests and end-to-end tests to test repositories.

+NICE TO HAVE
-Create exceptions for people if they don't exists Validate data using FluentValidator
+Validate data using FluentValidator
-Make sure dependency injections is utilized properly Take a look weather GUID or UUID would be better for id's for different entities Implement CQRS pattern
+Make sure dependency injections is utilized properly Implement CQRS pattern
 Implement proper Repository pattern
 Added logging